Please Donate to Support Youth Mental Health!

 • Close your eyes

-• Breath in through your nose for 5 seconds, hold your breath for 5 seconds, slowly breath out of your mouth for 5 seconds and let the “bad” air leave your body; repeat until breathing has returned to normal
+• Breath in through your nose for 5 seconds, hold your breath for 5 seconds, slowly breathe out of your mouth for 5 seconds, and let the “bad” air leave your body; repeat until breathing has returned to normal

 • Recognize 5 things you can see, 4 things you can feel, 3 things you can hear, 2 things you can smell, and 1 thing you can taste in your environment to ground yourself